lewinkoon/blog/readme.md

 During the design process I tried to keep it all simple and bloat-free, as this is a static web and heavy javascript imports could compromise performance.

-Some features on my blog are:
+Some **features** on my blog are:

- - Dark mode
+ - 🌙 Dark mode
- - Copy button on code blocks
+ - 📋 Copy button on code blocks
- - Text based search on regular articles
+ - 🔍 Text based search on regular articles
- - Filter by categories
+ - 🏷️ Filter by categories